 Lab 1D

-Directions: Follow along with the slides and answer the questions in red font in your journal.
+computer, and answering the questions in red in your

 food